bakery/blog/_posts/2015-02-24-mobile-prototyping-with-meteorjs-4-takeaways.md

 ## 4 - Input madness

 A very unexpected and bitter surprise came in the middle of the sprint with the update to [Ionic's Keyboard Cordova plugin](http://plugins.cordova.io/#/package/com.ionic.keyboard).
 The bug has been reported [here](https://github.com/driftyco/ionic/issues/2901).
 All of a sudden all our forms were severly messed up turning a functioning application into something else.
-Unable to locate the previous version of the keyboard plugin in question, we ended up rebuilding the forms to eliminate edge cases where input madness would occur.
+Unable to locate the previous version of the keyboard plugin in question, we ended up rebuilding the forms to eliminate edge cases where the problem was occurring.
 In retrospect, this actually improved the feel of the app making this whole situation a blessing in disguise.
 Key take away - keep things simple, always.

 ## Conclusion